GatchHQ/dart-emoji/README.md

 👉 A light-weight Emoji 📦 for Dart & Flutter with all up-to-date emojis written in pure Dart 😄 .
 Made from 💯% ☕ with ❤️!

-This is a fork from [flutter_emoji](https://pub.dev/packages/flutter_emoji), which is inspired from the [node-emoji](https://github.com/omnidan/node-emoji) package.
-The reason for the fork is better maintaining and adding further features, like `EmojiUtil.hasOnlyEmojis()`.
+This is a fork of [flutter_emoji](https://pub.dev/packages/flutter_emoji), which is inspired by the [node-emoji](https://github.com/omnidan/node-emoji) package.
+The reason for the fork is better maintaining and adding further features, such as `EmojiUtil.hasOnlyEmojis()`.

 `dart_emoji` is even used in production for our app Gatch.
 You can get Gatch for [iOS](https://gatch.fun/ios) and [Android](https://gatch.fun/android).